LunaNing/SMIP/README.md

-# M3I Graph Pooling
+# SMIP

 ==========

-The source code of submission-3273 for AAAI 2022: Hierarchical Unsupervised Graph Pooling via Multi-Granularity Mutual Information Maximization
+The source code of submission8145 for CIKM 2022: Unsupervised Hierarchical Graph Pooling via Substructure-Sensitive Mutual Information Maximization

 ==========

 Dependencies

--Python3.x
+-Python 3.x
 -torch
 -tqdm
 -networkx

 ==========

-type ./run_MIP.sh DATANAME FOLD
+type ./run_SMIP.sh DATANAME FOLD

-to run MIP on dataset = DATANAME using fold number = FOLD (1-10, corresponds to which fold to use as test data in the cross-validation experiments).
+to run SMIP model on dataset = DATANAME using fold number = FOLD (1-10, corresponds to which fold to use as test data in the cross-validation experiments).

-If you set FOLD = 0, e.g., typing "./run_MIP.sh MUTAG 0", then it will run 10-fold cross validation on MUTAG and report the average accuracy.
+If you set FOLD = 0, e.g., typing "./run_SMIP.sh MUTAG 0", them it will run 10-fold cross validation on MUTAG and report the average accuracy.

 ==========

-check "run_MIP.sh" for more options
+check "run_SMIP.sh" for more options